 Data corruption can happen if there is an on-going or suspended internal Erase or Program operation when the Reset command sequence is accepted by the device.
-Check the BUSY bit and the SUS bit in the Status Register before issuing the Reset command sequence.
+Check the BUSY bit and the E_SUS and P_SUS bits in the Status Register before issuing the Reset command sequence.